 Ya’aburnee is an Arabic word which, when literally translated, is likely to leave you confused.
 The literal meaning is “you bury me” but it is meant to convey the feeling of wanting to die before another person because the alternative, continuing to live after the death of that person, is too painful to bear.

 This is another word that results in a potentially confusing literal translation.
 This German word translates as “gate-closing panic” but is meant to express the decrease in opportunities that comes with getting older.
 Many so-called untranslatable words are very particular feelings that come from incredibly specific situations.

-An extremely common word in Brazilian Portuguese conversation, saudade refers to a profoundly nostalgic or melancholic longing for something or someone beloved that may never return.
+An extremely common word in Portuguese conversation, saudades refers to a profoundly nostalgic or melancholic longing for something or someone beloved that may never return.

 This means to have your hands on your hips with your elbows bent outwards or generally be in a bent position.
-In the 14th and 15th century, this odd word was “kenebowe” in Middle English.
+In the 14th and 15th centuries, this odd word was kenebowe in Middle English.